-Enter a name and select a color space from the drop-down list.
-Force upper case is selected by default and forces all names are to be converted to upper case for matching.
+Ignore case when matching color names is selected by default and forces all color names within the database to be converted to upper case for matching purposes.
 Select OK to continue to create the database.
 Selecting Cancel aborts the process.